pchudzik/blog.pchudzik.com/content/post/2016/final-fields.md

 So we can change values of final fields, but not really?
 No, the answer is inlining.
-(I can not use fields directly because "Can't touch this" will be inlined in println as well") But you can debug this and if you check value of the field it will be "Yes I can".
+(I can not use fields directly because "Can't touch this" will be inlined in println as well") But you can debug this and if you check the value of the field it will be "Yes I can".

 But long object works.
 Getter displays value properly.
 It's because of primitives auto boxing feature.
 Note that value 10L is primitive so to make it work it must be boxed to Object Long since it's the type I want to use.

-Stepping on this mine is highly unlikely but nevertheless it's good to know and be aware of things that are happening inside jvm.
+Stepping on this mine is highly unlikely but nevertheless it's good to know and be aware of things that are happening inside JVM.

 <small>Source code of examples can be found on
 [github](https://github.com/pchudzik/blog-example-final-fields).</small>